 This is me on my first bicycle, a fourth birthday present and probably the last time I’ll get away with wearing a yellow jersey, not to mention those rather fabulous trousers.

 Two bikes of note from my Viscount era were a BMX manufactured by Shimano, yes that Shimano, and my first proper ‘racer’: a bright red, 10 speed, steel framed beauty.
 I remember thinking the rubber hoods on the brake leavers were the coolest thing ever — nobody else in the village had those.
-A quick rummage around Flickr suggests it was probably a Grand Prix or Gran Sport.
+A quick rummage around the internet suggests it was probably a Grand Prix or Gran Sport.

 As a child and a teenager we rode our bikes all the time.
 We’d get in from school, go straight out, come back for tea, go out again and then only come back in when we absolutely had to.
 In the summer holidays we rode so much I had calluses on my hands.

 But I grew up and put away childish things, or so I thought, and moved onto what I then considered were ‘real bikes’: ones with engines.
 I learnt to ride on a Kawasaki KMX 125, then progressed to a Yamaha RD 350 YPVS F2, a Yamaha TDR 250 and finally a Honda CBR 600.
 Sadly a motor biking friend had a very nasty accident, I gave into family pressure, sold my bike and bought a car.

 Obviously I was still feeling the need for two wheeled action, and the future Mrs Hughes and I both bought mountain bikes.
 I had a pearlescent white Diamond Back Topanga which I rode often, both on and off-road.
 We then started a family and for a reason I cannot remember the Topanga went to my Step-Father who still has it to this day.